NikkelM/Random-YouTube-Video/README.md

 Do you have ideas for new features or have encountered a bug?
 Please [open an issue](https://github.com/NikkelM/Random-YouTube-Video/issues/new/choose).

 The `main` branch of this repository *should* always be stable.
-If you want to test the newest unreleased features, follow the steps below to create a version of the extension you can add to your browser.
+If you want to test the newest unreleased features, follow the steps below to create a local version of the extension that you can install in the browser of your choice.
 <br>
-You can find out what new changes are coming with the newest unreleased version in the [changelog](https://github.com/NikkelM/Random-YouTube-Video/blob/main/CHANGELOG.md).
+You can find out what new changes will be coming in the next version in the [changelog](https://github.com/NikkelM/Random-YouTube-Video/blob/main/CHANGELOG.md).
 Did you find any bugs with the version you tested?
 Please let me know by [opening an issue](https://github.com/NikkelM/Random-YouTube-Video/issues/new/choose)!

 ### Installation